geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/dcgan.md

     ])
 ```

-<h3>Step 2: Create model and FastEstimator network</h3>
+### Step 2: Create a `model` and FastEstimator `Network`

-First, we have to define the network architecture for both <b>Generator</b> and <b>Discriminator</b>.
-After defining the architecture, users are expected to feed the architecture definition, its associated model name and optimizer to fe.build.
+First, we have to define the network architecture for both our <b>Generator</b> and <b>Discriminator</b>.
+After defining the architecture, users are expected to feed the architecture definition, along with associated model names and optimizers, to fe.build.

 ```python